EQ Bank and Neo Financial are both “neobanks” that are making waves in the banking industry with their innovative financial products.

 Get more details about EQ Bank in this detailed review.

-Neo Financial is a new financial technology company that offers a savings account and a credit card.
+Neo Financial is a new financial technology company that offers savings accounts, credit cards, mortgages, and investments.

-1. Neo Money Account: Offered in partnership with Concentra Bank, a Neo Money Account (formerly Neo Savings) pays 2.25% on your deposit.
+1. Neo Money Account: Offered in partnership with Concentra Bank, a Neo Money Account pays 2.25% on your deposit.
 It has no monthly fees, and you get unlimited free transactions (bill payments and Interac e-Transfers).

-Since Concentra Bank is a CDIC member institution, your combined deposit at Neo and Concentra are protected up to $100,000 per insured category.
+Since Concentra Bank is a CDIC member institution, your combined deposits at Neo and Concentra are protected up to $100,000 per insured category.

 Neo Money Account